kipkiruikenedy/Relief-MERN/README.md

 ## Features
-- The system consists of three types of users: admins, donors and agents.
+- The system consists of three types of users: admins, donors and recipients.
-- Admins: They control all the activities and accept/reject donations and select agents.
+- Admins: They control all the activities and accept/reject donations and select recipients.
 - Donors: They are the driving users of the application who donate food.
-- Agents: They are responsible for collecting food from homes of food donors.
+- recipients: They are responsible for collecting food from homes of food donors.
 - Each user should have an account.
 - Every user also have a dashboard where they can view several things in short summary.
 - The application provides signup, login and logout functionalities.